Changissnz/nu_merchant_principal/README.md

 again, the intangible yet ever-present force of "pride" in sentience is frequently convoluted with other forces in practice.
 So the claim that "honor" is more predictable than "pride" could be argued to be soft theory.
+To be honorable is to have the reason to be prideful.
+Being part of a pride requires there to be honor.
+Prepositional logic with these social terms bring not clarity, but invites for more words at more discussion tables.